Charles Harder

-Charles John Harder (born November 9, 1969) is an American lawyer at the law firm Harder LLP based in Los Angeles, California.
+Charles John Harder (born November 9, 1969) is an American lawyer at the law firm Harder Stonerock LLP based in Los Angeles, California.

 Early career and education

 Harder graduated from the University of California, Santa Cruz with a bachelor's degree in 1991.
 He earned a juris doctor degree from Loyola Law School in Los Angeles in 1996.
 After completing law school, Harder served as a law clerk to U.S. District Judge A. Andrew Hauk in Los Angeles.

 Notable cases

 Harder is best known for representing Hulk Hogan (real name Terry Bollea) in the Bollea v.
 Gawker case.
+In March 2016, a Florida jury awarded Bollea $140 million in damages.
+The verdict led Gawker Media to file for Chapter 11 bankruptcy protection in June 2016, and the company's assets were subsequently sold at a bankruptcy court auction to Univision Communications for $135 million.

 In 2007, Harder represented video game publisher Ubisoft in a one-week arbitration trial, defeating an $11 million claim by a German video game producer.

 Between 2009 and 2016, Harder represented a number of celebrities over misappropriation of their names and likeness, including Sandra Bullock, George Clooney, Bradley Cooper, Jude Law, Mandy Moore, Liam Neeson, Julia Roberts and Reese Witherspoon.
 Harder also won ICANN arbitrations for Sandra Bullock, Cameron Diaz, Kate Hudson, and Sigourney Weaver.

 In 2011, Harder won an $18 million verdict for Cecchi Gori Pictures and defeated a multi-million dollar counter-claim after a four-week trial in Los Angeles state court.

 In 2017–18, Harder represented Ivan Aguilera, the heir of Mexican pop icon Juan Gabriel, against Univision and Telemundo in a $100 million defamation suit.

-In 2017, on behalf of Harvey Weinstein, Harder threatened to sue the New York Times after the Times published a story about Weinstein's alleged harassment.
-The lawsuit was not filed, and Harder withdrew from representation of Weinstein the following week.

 In 2017, Harder represented First Lady Melania Trump in a defamation case against the Daily Mail, which resulted in a $2.9 million settlement payment to Trump, and a public retraction and apology by the Daily Mail to her.
 In 2018, he also represented President Donald Trump in legal demand letters sent to political consultant/media executive Steve Bannon and author Michael Wolff.
 Harder also represented Jared Kushner in connection with a Vanity Fair article covering the 2017 Special Counsel investigation.
 He represented the Trump campaign in a legal action taken against Omarosa Manigault Newman following the publication of her book, Unhinged.